amplitude/amplitude-docs/content/collections/data/en/display-names-in-amplitude-data.md

 ---
 id: 761569fa-61e0-451b-8c08-4f1d52b8e17e
 blueprint: data
-title: 'Display names in Amplitude Data'
+title: 'Event and property display names'
 source: 'https://help.amplitude.com/hc/en-us/articles/16805727661211-Display-names-in-Amplitude-Data'
 this_article_will_help_you:
   - 'Understand the benefits to using a display name for an event or user property'